GhostFire90/SnailMail/README.md

 # Issues
-- recipients not having connected to the server yet is currently unhandled and will cause a crash on server end, this is because the public key requested by the client will not exist, the plan is to add a system to instead send the file un-encrypted
 - client hasnt been setup to handle the server closing yet

 # Todo
  - fix previous issues
- - add a progress bar to the send so the program doesnt just freeze until the full file is sent

 # Credits
   - Binaries used